The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 The goal of Meikyo is to manipulate your Sen so you can apply your buffs as quickly as possible and maximize Iaijutsu usage.
 For example, in the opener we use Meikyo to quickly apply both of our buffs, get all three Sen, and open with a fully buffed Midare in raid buffs.
 We also use Meikyo in every 60s burst window to manipulate our Sen and quickly perform a buffed Higanbana right on time.
 While leveling or in dungeon content, it can also be used to quickly perform Tenka Goken for AoE purposes.

-**Tip:** Iaijutsu doesn’t count as one of the three Weaponskills on Meikyo, so you can use it between the three to put up Higanbana with ease.
+**Tip:** Iaijutsu does not count as one of the three Weaponskills on Meikyo, so you can use it between the three to put up Higanbana with ease.
 For example: Meikyo starts > Kasha > Higanbana > Kasha > Gekko (Meikyo ends).

 In relation to the order of the Sen, it is important to note *which* finishers to use if you are planning to come out of the Meikyo with one or two Sen. You need to look at the remaining duration of the buffs you have and keep track of the order of the buffs that need to be refreshed.
 The reason being that the first combo you do after a Meikyo will likely be the buff that needs to be refreshed or has the shortest duration; therefore, you will reapply the buff and its Sen immediately after and then followed by the next.
 As such, if you are ending a Meikyo with one or two Sen, use the Sen with the longest buff duration last in Meikyo.

 **For example:** If you just performed a Gekko combo and have a ![alt_text](https://lh3.googleusercontent.com/vh7p32RLojf1eVxekvJgdXj61Q4h4w8FTI0f7K-8QtGKUQRpqBsgIPqjGvTIp8jl1EQEHtDCan8xoegKxMtxnHN94Ti4koHcV69g5liT5ExglUdUoxa7vkyRQF0bock5ZcTtnFzH=s0 "Getsu") Sen and Higanbana need to be refreshed in four GCDs, but you cannot wait.

-With Meikyo it is possible for you to go the following sequence:
+With Meikyo, it is possible for you to go the following sequence:

 ![alt_text](https://xivapi.com/i/003000/003167_hr1.png "Meikyo Shisui") **\->** ![alt_text](https://xivapi.com/i/003000/003166_hr1.png "Yukikaze") **\->**
 ![alt_text](https://xivapi.com/i/003000/003164_hr1.png "Kasha") **\->**